abdcycling/flyers/README.md

-# flyers
+# Athletes By Design Event Flyers #
-Event flyer source.
-Flyers created with Scribus
+ABD event flyer source.
+Flyers are created with Scribus.

+**DO NOT STORE PDF FILES HERE**